canonical/kafka-operator/docs/how-to/kafka-connect.md

 ---

 (how-to-use-kafka-connect-for-etl-workloads)=
+(how-to-use-kafka-connect)=
 # How to use Kafka Connect for ETL workloads

 [Kafka Connect](https://kafka.apache.org/41/kafka-connect/overview/) is a framework for easy deployment of Apache Kafka clients for common ETL tasks on different data sources and sinks, managed through multiple jobs running on a distributed cluster of workers.

 The Kafka Connect charm delivers automated operations management from day 0 to day 2 on *Kafka Connect*, which hugely simplifies the deployment and administrative tasks on Kafka Connect clusters.

-This operator can be found on [Charmhub](https://charmhub.io/kafka-connect) and it comes with production-ready features such as automated and manual plugin management, replication and scalability, authentication, TLS support, and seamless integration with Charmed Apache Kafka set of operators.
+The operator is available for [VM](https://charmhub.io/kafka-connect) and [K8s](https://charmhub.io/kafka-connect-k8s).
+It comes with production-ready features such as automated and manual plugin management, replication and scalability, authentication, TLS support, and seamless integration with Charmed Apache Kafka.

 This How-to guide covers deploying Kafka Connect, integrating it with Charmed Apache Kafka, and running a connector—either manually or using an integrator charm.